Zhengnannn/MyProject/README.md

-# MyProject

-An analysis of Covid-19 on how it affected the public in China
+# An analysis of Covid-19 on how it affected the public in China